 Q. The little gussets for the wrist and bosom?─A. About one inch square.

-Lancaster’s manuals, and a few variations on it, were all that were available on the subject during the first decades of the century.
-Books published from about 1840 to 1880 were, with a few exceptions, written for the lady at home, a young wife or mother who wished to make up for a deficiency in her own education, or found herself needing to economize by doing plain work for her family.
+Manuals derived from Lancaster’s system were all that were available on the subject during the first decades of the century.
+Other sewing instruction books published from about 1840 to 1880 were, with a few exceptions, written for the lady at home, a young wife or mother who wished to make up for a deficiency in her own education, or found herself needing to economize by doing plain work for her family.
 A close examination reveals a peculiar resemblance among them.
 For example, the same small illustration for working a buttonhole enjoyed popularity from the 1838 Workwoman’s Guide through the 1882 Dictionary of Needlework–a curious longevity considering the illustration does not quite match the description, or the instructions given in other period works.

 Plain sewing was of tremendous importance in the early years of the century, but the need for proficiency with a needle waned as the century drew to a close.
 Even as their usefulness declined, curricula, textbooks, and projects grew more elaborate.
 Something as simple as wearing a thimble became a muli-step process with no less than seven illustrations in the 1901 edition of Longman’s Complete Course of Needlework, Knitting, & Cutting-Out, while buttonholing filled ten pages of Agnes Walker’s Needlework and Cutting-Out.